HerveB/Coursera-Getting_and_Cleaning_Data-Project/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The resulting tidy data set was stored in the file called tidy_data.txt in the same directory as the run_analysis.R script.
+The resulting tidy data set is stored in the file called tidy_data.txt in the same directory as the run_analysis.R script.

 Note: The script will re-use the previously downloaded data if the directory "UCI HAR Datasetdata" is present.